Ferlab-Ste-Justine/ferload-client-cli/native-image/README.md

 - Avoid reflection or provide config (ex: picocli)
 - Not 100% compatible with all libraries (ex: keycloak / AWS v1) improve its compatibility every day.
 Sometimes it's the libraries that need to be changed not GraalVM
 - Generated binary is massive (xxMB) => size can be reduced https://upx.github.io/
-- Generation of the native-image cost time and memory => github actions for the win
+- Generation of the native-image cost time and memory => better use github actions

 # Personal experience
 - Building the native command required some digging graalvm/libs docs / options ...
 Changes your code adding default constructors, remove some private members, reflection omg no ... it's another layer of work
-- Your JAR may work perfectly but the native image will failed at runtime for some weird (fucking) reasons => google pain ....
+- Your JAR may work perfectly but the native image will failed at runtime for some weird reasons => google pain ....
 - Need to test every use cases of the app
-- Provide a fallback that create an executable binary that use the JVM, can be useful to provide native binary without pain
+- Provide a fallback mechanism that will still create a native file with the JAR embedded inside and required a JVM to start.
+Could be an appropriate solution in some cases

 # Demo with ferload-client-cli
 Build clean JAR and execute it